-For details we refer to forthcoming work.
-One may say in summary that the choice of framing essentially only affects the coefficient of the tadpole graph in the MC element $z$ if $n$ is even, only affects the coefficient of the $\theta$-graph if $n=3$, and has no effect for $n\geq 5$ odd. \end{rem}
+For details, we refer to forthcoming work.
+In summary, one may say that the choice of framing essentially only affects the coefficient of the tadpole graph in the MC element $z$ if $n$ is even, that it only affects the coefficient of the $\theta$-graph if $n=3$, and that it has no effect for $n\geq 5$ odd.

 \todo[inline]{Thomas: Here I thought for quite a while how to make the remark precise (=into a Lemma).
 This is very naturally done describing the actions of various graphical Lie algebras on the graph complexes.
 However, I think their description would be combinatorially too lengthy for this paper, and fits nicely into the forthcoming work about the homotopy automorphisms anyway.
 Hence I settled with the "cheap solution" above.}